xXleowXx/gitlab-charts/doc/charts/registry/index.md

 for simple scaling of instances, while allowing for [rolling updates](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/).

-This chart makes use of only two secrets:
+This chart makes use of two required secrets and one optional:

+### Required

 - `global.registry.certificate.secret`: A global secret that will contain the public certificate bundle to verify the authentication tokens provided by the associated